RallyTechServices/rally-kanban-multiple-mapping/README.md

 A kanban board that allows more to map both schedule state and defect state to the columns.

+In addition to mapping columns to schedule states and defect states, the app also allows for configuring a mapping of columns to defect states that will be set if the ready box is checked.

 ## Development Notes

+* Defect state is set in onCardSaved when the card is moved
+* Defect state from the Ready check is saved by a listener on the record changed action.

 ### First Load